smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 Integration with established analytics frameworks (e.g., the Network Data Analytics Function (NWDAF) in 5G) can also be utilized to continuously assess SCONE effectiveness and optimize policy decisions.

+### Standards Compliance
+In 5G mobile network, SCONE packets are sent by the Network Element (i.e., the UPF) over the corresponding PDU session (N3 Interface + Air Interface) that is carrying the UDP 4-tuple flow for which the Network element intends to send the bit-rate.

 # SCONE Usage in a 4G/LTE Network
 In LTE/Evolved Packet Core (EPC) systems, as defined by 3GPP standards {{4G-Arch}},